Breakfast Optimist Club names Officer of the Year and Top Cop

 East Moline Police Det.
 Riley Reeves, who was nominated for efforts in community policing.

 Moline Police Sgt.
-Joe Kluever was nominated for his work on difficult and complex juvenile investigation cases.
+Joe Kluever, who was nominated for his work on difficult and complex juvenile investigation cases.

-Moline Police Officer Adam Medina was nominated for his heroic actions in the face of danger in dealing with an armed person.
+Moline Police Officer Adam Medina, who was nominated for his heroic actions in the face of danger in dealing with an armed person.

 Founded in 1919, Optimist clubs work in their communities promoting good government, the military and patriotism, and support local youth projects.